dajevu/sfdc-dart/README.md

 4. Start the server component by running "dart bin/server.dart" (or "dart bin\server.dart" if on Windows).

-5. Within the Dart IDE,
+5. Within the Dart IDE, right click on "sfdcdemo.html" and select 'Run in Dartium".